 Payment guidelines attempt to approximate how much a parent would have spent on a child if the divorce had never taken place.
 The courts find the final amount after plugging their estimates into the guideline formula.
 The guidelines also apply equally to children born to married parents and to children born out of wedlock.

 If you’re working through a divorce and have kids, you may be curious to know how much your child support payments might be.
 The Pennsylvania Child Support Program offers a child support tool.
 You can plug in your information online to estimate the amount of your monthly child support payments.
-The New Jersey Department of Human Services also offers a similar tool.

 Common Questions about Child Support